MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Setup_Instructions.md

 ![Vm Name](../Images/Screenshots/VM-Name.png)

-8- Check UEFI and Secure Boot and then click next.
+8- Check UEFI and Secure Boot and then click next.<br>
 9- chose how many processors and cores you want to assign your VM. (depends of what kind of processor you are running).
-Click Next.
+Click Next.<br>
-10- Specify how much you want for your VM.
-Click Next.
+10- Specify how much RAM you want for your VM.
+Click Next.<br>
 11- choose which network connection you want.
 I chose NAT so the VMs share the host machine’s IP address to access external networks.
-Click Next 3 times.
+Click Next 3 times.<br>
-12- Create new virtual disk. click Next.
+12- Create new virtual disk. click Next.<br>
 13- Specify your VM disk capacity.
-Click Next.
+Click Next.<br>
 14- choose a path where you want your virtual disk stored.
-Click Next.
+Click Next.<br>
 15- If you want to change anything or add/remove hardware, click Customize Hardware, otherwise click finish.